A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 These are the files that the generators are (mostly) able to read.
 Any files that don't have these extensions will be ignored.

-Please note that the files must be encoded in UTF-8.
+• Files must be encoded in UTF-8.
 Using other encodings may lead to parsing errors or crashes.

 Selecting Root Folder